 Based on the tips on how to improve your serving, you can easily say it is easy to beat your opponent and win the game.
 But, mastering these basic serving tips is not too fast and easy.
 It requires enough time and effort.
 So, make sure you spend enough time to practice the serving tip before playing.

-With your ideas about the basic tips in table tennis serving, it is easy for you to get a high score.
+With your ideas about the essential tips in table tennis serving, it is easy for you to get a high score.
 So, use these serving tips and expect that you will win the game.

 1 – Read correctly the serve.
 Pay attention to: